johanna-herrmann/files-crud-documentation/web/docs/usage/install.md

 # Usage - Install

-This pages shows how to install/setup files-crud.
+This page shows how to install/setup files-crud.

 ## npm install
 You can simply install files-crud globally to use it as [npm CLI](https://www.npmjs.com/package/files-crud).